.

 "Lovely memories of South Lodge as Visually Impaired School ."

-A review of South Lodge by Sandra Collings - Monday 15th of October 2007
+A review of South Lodge by Sandra Collings written on Monday 15th of October 2007

 I attended South Lodge when it was a school for the Visually Impaired.
 Many of my friends also went to this lovely school which opened in 1955 and closed in 1987.
 Most of us spent our childhood there and have lovely memories of this lovely house set in beautiful grounds.